Formula One car: Aerodynamics

 Aerodynamics has become key to success in the sport, and the teams spend time and money on research and development of the same each year.
 The sculpted front and rear wings with the rest of the body parts such as the vanes beneath the nose, bargeboards, sidepods, underbody, and the rear diffuser, play a role in determining the aerodynamic efficiency of the car.
-A modern Formula One car capable of developing up to six G of lateral cornering force and a downforce equivalent to twice its weight at 190 kph.
+A modern Formula One car is capable of developing up to six G of lateral cornering force and a downforce equivalent to twice its weight at 190 kph.
 The car is designed to create the maximum amount of downforce for the minimal amount of drag with the configuration often modified to the requirements of a particular track.
-The interaction of various components amplify the total downforce more than the sum of their standalone contributions.
+The interaction of various components amplifies the total downforce more than the sum of their standalone contributions.

 Front of a F1 car showing the front wing arrangement.

 The wings operate similarly to inverted airplane wings, to produce a negative lift or downward force.
 The profile of the front wing, along with the angle of attack against the incoming air, define the downforce generated.
 Other smaller elements such as flaps, and gaps between the elements help with controlling the airflow.
 A steeper angle of attack increases the downforce while creating increased drag.
 The front wing also directs the airflow to the rest of the car with the air flowing into the sidepod intakes used for the temperature regulation of the engine.
 The air flowing underneath the floor helps to seal the gap with the ground, contributing to the ground effect.
 A low-pressure area is created which effectively sucks the car towards the ground, increasing the down force and grip of the car.
 The designers aspire for a smoother airflow over the body of the car, while minimizing the wakes formed by the rotating wheels.Vortices created between the front wing and the nose box help to reduce the turbulence.
 Minor changes to the front wing can have drastic effects on the aerodynamics of the car.